-For the summer 2021, we have been part of the HAF Summer Fun at Portsmouth City Museum engaging with family audiences.
+For the summer 2021 to winter 2022, we have been part of the HAF Summer and winter Fun at Portsmouth City Museum engaging with family audiences.

 We have been delivering immersive drama each week to highlight the stories told by the museums across Portsmouth.